sv2518/Vect-Firedrake-Likwid/README.md

          bit 0 of register TSX_FORCE_ABORT is 0.
 As workaround write 0x1 to TSX_FORCE_ABORT:
          sudo wrmsr 0x10f 0x1`
 ```
-and the workaround does not work, and also
+and the workaround does not work,
+[UPDATE: sudo apt-get install msr-tools and then sudo wrmsr 0x10f 0x1 did the trick]

+and also
 ```
 Marker API result file does not exist.
 This may happen if the application has not called LIKWID_MARKER_CLOSE.
 ```